techreturners/lm-lab-gke-terraform-devopsupskill/README.md

 At this point you'll have heard material around a few key cloud topics such as regions, availability zones, cloud networking and VPC's.
 You'll have also heard information around Kubernetes.

-Building on this theoretical knowledge, this guided lab will show how to create the various cloud services required to provision a Kubernetes cluster on AWS.
-For that provisioning you'll be taking the **Infrastructure as Code** approach and using [Terraform](https://terraform.io) to create our cloud infrastructure.
+Building on this theoretical knowledge, this guided lab will show how to create the various cloud services required to provision a Kubernetes cluster on Google Cloud Platform (GCP).
+For that provisioning, you'll be taking the **Infrastructure as Code** approach and using [Terraform](https://terraform.io) to create our cloud infrastructure.

 For GCP, the end result is that you'll have a [GKE (Google Kubernetes Engine) Cluster](https://cloud.google.com/kubernetes-engine)